AlayaCare/goliac/docs/security.md

 - in text format (you can change it via `GOLIAC_LOGRUS_FORMAT` to `json`)
 - as info (you can change it via `GOLIAC_LOGRUS_LEVEL` to `warn` or `error`)

-Intentionally, with the (default) info level, Goliac will output command it is running, with some PII informations (name of the author of the change, some information on the changes. you can check the `internal/engine/goliac_reconciliator.go` for more details, especially all `logrus.WithFields` code).
+Intentionally, with the (default) info level, Goliac will output command it is running, with some PII informations (some information on the changes. you can check the `internal/engine/goliac_reconciliator.go` for more details, especially all `logrus.WithFields` code).
 It is the intented behaviour to be able to collect what Goliac is doing.

 It will output something like
 ```
-time="2024-11-10T04:03:14-05:00" level=info msg="teamslug: a_github_team, username: a_username_githubid, role: member" author=author_of_the_commit command=update_team_add_member dryrun=false
+time="2024-11-10T04:03:14-05:00" level=info msg="teamslug: a_github_team, username: a_username_githubid, role: member" command=update_team_add_member dryrun=false
 ```

 If you want to restrict this behaviour, you can change the log level (to `warn` or `error`), and you can still keep the audit feature of Goliac, by reviewing the Git history of your teams repository (in Github)